 Course counts in only one area in the core requirements, it will not satisfy two core requirements.

 For nursing majors only.

 Developmental, remedial, vocational, test out, or experiential learning college credit is not transferable to Mount Mercy.
 A maximum of 63 semester hours (non-technical) from two-year, regionally-accredited, associate degree granting institutions will be accepted.
-(See exceptions for business department majors).
+(See exceptions below).
 There is no limit to the number of semester hours that will be accepted from a four-year, regionally-accredited institution.
 Credit earned at non-regionally accredited institutions may be accepted in transfer on a case by case basis.
 Students should complete a petition to have credit from non-regionally accredited institutions reviewed.

 Transfer courses meeting the requirements noted above and completed with a grade of D- or better will be accepted at Mount Mercy.
 Whether or not the D- grade counts toward the major is up to the individual department.
 (See department description.)
 Transfer course grades will be listed on the Mount Mercy transcript but will not count toward the cumulative grade point average.

 Transfer courses marked with a double grade meeting the requirements noted above will have the higher grade transferred to Mount Mercy.
 For example, if a grade of CD has been assigned, the higher grade, C, will be placed on the Mount Mercy transcript.

 Transfer Credits Specific to BAA/BAS Degree